Skip To Main Content

 The Department of Materials Science and Engineering is affiliated with laboratories throughout the College of Science and Texas A&M University College of Engineering throughout the 5,200-acre campus.

-Some labs, such as the Materials Characterization Facility, are designated as user facilities, and available for both internal research and commercial use on fee basis.
-Utilization of a facility may require a training session prior to use of specific equipment.
+Some labs, such as the Materials Characterization Facility, are designated as user facilities and available for both internal research and commercial use on a fee basis.
+Utilization of a facility may require a training session before the use of specific equipment.

 Please check with the laboratory manager to arrange for training or access.
 The labs associated with the Department of Materials Science and Engineering are listed below.